Diabetes myths and misconceptions

 There are additional benefits available to those with diabetes related to disability and long-term health, such as if you need help or if you’re unable to work.
 Whether or not you’re eligible depends on factors like additional health issues and how much diabetes affects your day-to-day activities.

-Those most likely to be eligible are the young or elderly, people with mental health issues such as depression, those with learning disabilities, or serious complications.
+Those most likely to be eligible for benefits include: Young or elderly people, people with mental health issues such as depression, those with learning disabilities, or people who have serious complications as a result of their diabetes.
 Parents can also claim on behalf of children with diabetes.

-To apply for the exemption certificate, you’ll need an FP92A form from your doctor or Post Office, signed by your doctor.
+To apply for the exemption certificate, you’ll need an FP92A form from your doctor, and get them to sign it - you can get at one of your check-ups.
 The Medical Exemption Certificate lasts five years and you’ll receive reminders to renew it.

 Personal Independence Payment (PIP)

-Since 2013, this has replaced the DLA for people aged 16 to 64, for daily living and mobility benefits.
+Personal Independence Payment (PIP) is gradually replacing the Disability Living Allowance (DLA) for people aged 16 to 64, for daily living and mobility benefits.
 Needs are assessed on a points basis and the tier of benefit you receive dictates how much benefit or care you receive.

 How do I find out what I can claim for?

 The Citizen’s Advice Bureau is a good starting place to check which benefits, if any, you may be entitled to.
-They can also help if you feel a wrong decision has been made and you want to appeal.
+They can also help you if you think a wrong decision has been made and you want to appeal.

 You can also find information and advice at: